-The decoder is an autoregressive language model that generates the target sentence, conditioned on the output of the encoder.
+The decoder is an autoregressive language model that generates the target sentence, conditioned on the output of the encoder and the output of the decoder generated so far.

 Autoregressive = takes its own output as new input.

 The encoder-decoder model can be implemented in two ways, through recurrent networks or else through the tranformer.